austinhardy318/palo-sync/README.md

 ## Disclaimer

-**⚠️ Important**: This tool modifies Panorama configurations.
+**Important**: This tool modifies Panorama configurations.
 Always test in a lab environment first and ensure you have proper backups before using in production.
 NMS-Sync software is provided "as is" without warranty of any kind.

 **Trademark Notice**: "Panorama" and "Palo Alto Networks" are trademarks of Palo Alto Networks, Inc. This project is not affiliated with, endorsed by, or sponsored by Palo Alto Networks.